bnbullock/Mapping_Earthquakes/README.md

 ## Results

 - The final map which meets all deliverables is shown below.
+The displayed map is using the "streets" view and includes all overlays.
+The selection panel allows choices of 3 different selectable maps-streets, satellite and dar mode views were designed to meet the expectations of our clients.
+The legend was augmented to allow for all earthquakes and major earthquakes to be displayed cohesively.
+Major earthquakes uses 3 color panels while 5 color panels are used for all earthquakes.

 ![Website](/Earthquake_Challenge/static/images/map.png)

 ### Selection
 - The Panel showing below allows the user to select from the six different options or mix and match as may be required.